Nourish - Candida Overgrowth – Lifestyle Changes (Part Five)

-- Practicing breath-work to slow down the mind and carve out some time for yourself.
+- Practising breath-work to slow down the mind and carve out some time for yourself.

 - Taking up a new hobby or reviving an old one.
 Perhaps it’s knitting, or maybe it’s swimming, piano lessons, cycling, yoga or painting.
 Whatever puts you into a state of relaxation, do it, and enjoy 🙂

 - Write truly obtainable to-do lists and don’t overwhelm yourself with chores and expectations.
 If this is hard to do, try writing them down in priority order.
-Choose 3 top items on the agenda that absolutely must be done, and then chose 3 that are important, then another that would be nice to get done but can be done the following day and so on.
+Choose 3 top items on the agenda that absolutely must be done, and then choose 3 that are important.
+Then choose another that would be nice to get done but can be done the following day and so on.

 - Notice environments or people that cause you stress.

-If the people you see or the places you go cause you enormous amounts of stress, it’s time to re-evaluate your lifestyle and figure out a way of either dealing with these situations more effectively, or avoiding these people, the conversations, or the environments that are causing this stress.
-Working with a cognitive behavioral therapist can be a great way to overcome your usual patterns of dealing with stress.
+If the people you see or the places you go cause you enormous amounts of stress, it’s time to re-evaluate your lifestyle.
+Figure out a way of either dealing with these situations more effectively, or avoid the people, the conversations, or the environments that are causing this stress.
+Working with a cognitive-behavioural therapist can be a great way to overcome your usual patterns of dealing with stress.